anjalisreekumar/anjalisreekumar/README.md

 # Hello there 👋

 I am a mobile developer who mostly writes code in Swift.
 I have over 2 years of experience working on native iOS apps.
 I enjoy this domain because Swift was the first language that made me think, "hell yeah, even I can write cool programs."
-You could say it's my ride or die programming language 😎.
+You could say it's my ride or die programming language :P .
 Please feel free to look around!

 ---